JFrischknecht/jfrischknecht.github.io/_pages/about.md

 I currently work as a data analyst at Raiffeisen, a large retail bank in Switzerland.
 Prior to that, I obtained a Bachelor's degree in Economics and a Master's degree in Quantitative Economics and Finance from the University of St.
 Gallen.
-During my studies I also worked as a research assistant for professor [Charles Gottlieb](https://sites.google.com/site/gottliebcharles/Charles-Gottlieb) and professor [Beatrix Eugster](https://www.beatrixeugster.ch/).
+During my studies, I also worked as a research assistant for professor [Charles Gottlieb](https://sites.google.com/site/gottliebcharles/Charles-Gottlieb) and professor [Beatrix Eugster](https://www.beatrixeugster.ch/).